An offset account could save you thousands and shave years off your mortgage.

 Should I use an offset account or invest in an online savings account?

-People ask me, 'if I invest my cash in an online savings account and use the interest to pay off my mortgage, does that save me more loan interest than an offset account?'
-If the purpose is to payoff home loan debt, no is my answer.
-Online savings accounts earn less in interest than lenders charge in interest for home loans.
+The choice will depend on you.
+Generally speaking online savings accounts earn less in interest than lenders charge in interest for home loans.
 And, with a savings account, tax will be paid on the interest earned.